 While the new iPhone SE may now have the crown as the firm's 'affordable' choice, the iPhone XR is still widely available, with a more modern full-screen design than the SE.
 And with the iPhone 12 series here, including the iPhone 12 mini and iPhone 12 Pro, it's not the newest Apple smartphone.
-But it's still a core part of the company's device lineup.
+But it's still a core part of the company's device lineup, and sold as a still-powerful device between the iPhone SE and iPhone 11.

 The iPhone XR does one-up the iPhone SE in terms of design however, as it keeps the all-screen display and Face ID notch, while the newer SE reverts to the older iPhone style of chunky bezels above and below the display, a home key and Touch ID fingerprint scanner.